-Methods for Evaluating TCC
+Quantitative Methods for Evaluating TCC

+To quantitatively assess the effects of TCC, the LCI evaluation team will conduct two different forms of comparison: (1) before-and-after TCC investment; (2) and a with-andwithout TCC investment.
+Together, these two modes of comparison will provide the most reliable assessment of what changes can be attributed to TCC investment.

-The TCC Evaluation Plan includes two different modes of comparison.
-First, the UCLA-UCB evaluation team will measure changes in indicators in the TCC sites before and after the influx of TCC investments (before and after comparison).
-When possible, the UCLA-UCB evaluation team constructed a five-year pre-investment trend line prior to implementation kickoff (2014-2018) and will construct a five-year post-kickoff trend line (2019-2023).
-Second, the UCLA-UCB evaluation team will conduct the same before and after comparison for a set of control sites to isolate the effect of TCC investment from larger social, economic, and environmental forces.
-These control sites are individual census tracts that are similar to their respective TCC sites along a number of dimensions, including socioeconomic demographics, climate, and pollution burden (as demonstrated by their CalEnviroScreen scores).6
+For the before-and-after comparison, the LCI evaluation team will measure changes in indicators before and after TCC kickoff, which occurred in 2019 for Round 1 grants.
+Whenever possible, the LCI evaluation team will construct a five-year pre-kickoff trend line (2014-2018 for Round 1) and a five-year post-kickoff trend line (2019-2023 for Round 1).

+For the with-and-without comparison, the LCI evaluation team will compare trends in TCC sites to trends in a set of control sites that did not receive TCC investment.
+This will help isolate the effect of TCC from larger social, economic, and environmental forces that may also be acting on indicators.
+To support this effort, the LCI evaluation team has identified control sites that are similar to TCC sites along a number of dimensions, including socioeconomic demographics, climate, and pollution burden (as demonstrated by CalEnviroScreen scores).7

-In addition to measuring changes within the TCC sites and a set of control sites, the UCLA-UCB evaluation team will also look at changes at the county and state level for a select set of indicators that speak to social equity (e.g., income, employment, housing costs, etc.).
-Tracking social equity indicators in these larger surrounding geographies will allow the evaluator to assess the degree to which TCC has helped reduce the economic gaps that exist in TCC sites relative to nearby communities.
+In addition to measuring changes within TCC sites and control sites, the LCI evaluation team is also measuring changes at the county and state level for indicators that speak to social equity (e.g., income, employment, housing costs, etc.).
+This will allow the LCI evaluation team to assess whether TCC is reducing socio-economic disparities between TCC sites and the broader regions where they are located.
+If, for example, employment slightly increases within TCC sites, but a much greater increase is observed regionally, then the economic gap between TCC sites and nearby communities has not been sufficiently addressed.

-In summary, the UCLA-UCB evaluation team is collecting data at four geographic scales to assist with evaluating the effects of TCC:
+In summary, the LCI evaluation team will analyze quantitative data at four geographic scales (where possible):

 - " TCC project area: The neighborhood boundary identified by the TCC grantees in which all TCC investments will be located.
-In some cases, a cluster of census tracts that have more than 10% areal overlap with the TCC project boundary area will be used for indicator tracking purposes instead of the actual project boundary.
-This is the case for all indicators that rely on American Community Survey (ACS) data, which can not reliably be apportioned to fit the actual TCC project boundary area.
-See Appendix 4 for a list of census tracts that will be used as a proxy for Watts' TCC project boundary area. - " TCC control sites: A cluster of census tracts that match TCC census tracts along a number of dimensions, including socioeconomic demographics, climate, and pollution burden, but that did not receive TCC investment.
-Collecting before and after data for the control sites will help control for external forces such as broader trends that could also explain the changes in environmental, health, and economic conditions observed in the three awarded TCC sites.
-See Appendix 5 for a list of census tracts that will be used as control sites for evaluating the impacts of TCC investment in Watts. - " County: The county in which TCC sites are situated (Los Angeles County in this report).
-County-scale measurements are helpful for understanding the degree to which TCC investments are addressing social equity concerns. - " State: The state in which TCC sites are situated (California).
+In some cases, a cluster of census tracts that have more than 10% area overlap with the TCC project boundary area will be used for indicator tracking purposes instead of the actual project boundary.
+This is the case for all indicators that rely on American Community Survey (ACS) data, which cannot reliably be apportioned to fit the actual TCC project boundary area.
+See Appendix 4 for a list of census tracts that will be used as a proxy for Watts's TCC project boundary area. - " TCC control sites: A cluster of census tracts that match TCC census tracts along a number of dimensions (e.g., demographics, climate, pollution burden, etc.) but that did not receive TCC investment.
+Collecting before and after data for the control sites will help control for external forces that may also be acting on indicators of interest within TCC sites.
+See Appendix 5 for a list of census tracts that will be used as control sites for evaluating the impacts of TCC investment in Watts. - " County: The county in which TCC sites are located (Los Angeles County for Watts).
+County-scale measurements are helpful for understanding the degree to which TCC investments are addressing social equity concerns at a regional scale. - " State: The state in which TCC sites are located (California).
 Like county-scale measurements, statewide measurements are helpful for understanding the degree to which TCC investments are addressing social equity concerns, but at a broader scale.